Guru (Ghanaian rapper)

 Maradona Yeboah Adjei (born May 7, 1987), also known by his stage name Guru Nkz, is a Ghanaian rapper, real estate developer, entrepreneur, and fashion designer.
 He served as the 67th SRC President of the University of Ghana.
 He is known for his contemporary hip-hop rap style that blends English with Ghanaian indigenous languages.
-Guru Nkz's breakthrough came in with his feature on the song “Kasiebor” with Obrafuor and “Bra be hwe” with Sarkodie in 2009.
-He had his first major hit song "Lapaz Toyota," in 2011 which charted on Ghanaian music charts.
+Guru Nkz's breakthrough came in with his feature on the song "Kasiebor" with Obrafuor and "Bra be hwe" with Sarkodie in 2009.
+In 2011, he had his first major hit song "Lapaz Toyota", which charted on Ghanaian music charts.

 Early life and education

-Guru was born on May 7, 1987 in Accra, and grew up in the small town of Nkoranza, in the Brong/Ahafo Region of Ghana.
+Guru was born on 7 May 1987 in Accra, and grew up in the small town of Nkoranza, in the Brong/Ahafo Region of Ghana.
 As an adolescent, he attended the Reverend John Teye Memorial Institute and studied at a secondary school in Apam.
 He continued his education at NIIT and at IPMC, studying architecture and computer networking.
 Afterwards, he attended Zenith College in Accra to study marketing.

 Guru did not pursue music as a career until he found himself performing at large events while in school, like Miss SSS, a national contest in Ghana.
-He also made appearances on national radio programs.
+He also made appearances on national radio programmes.
 Guru was the first artist to win the WAPPI Talent Discovery Program in 2008, a national contest seeking underground music artists.

 On 18 September 2024, Guru won the Students’ Representative Council (SRC) presidential election at the University of Ghana.